Preparations and packing list

 A prepared pilgrim is a happy pilgrim!
 Here are our tips on how to prepare before hiking the pilgrim paths in Norway.

-The main season for pilgrimage in Norway is between 1 June and 1 September.
+The main season for pilgrimage in Norway is between 1st June and 1st September.
 Routes that go over the mountains have a shorter season due to snow and snowmelt, while some other routes are accessible and have open accommodations also in the spring and autumn.
-Check with the regional pilgrim center for the area you plan to walk in, they can tell you what time of year it is recommended to walk, and how the current conditions are.
-It is also important to check the weather forecast along the way.
+Learn more in the pages about each of the 9 trails.

-Although it is relativly safe to hike in Norwegian forests and mountains, you should have some knowledge beforehand and take some precautions before going on a long hike.
+Although it is relativly safe to hike in Norwegian forests and mountains, you should have some knowledge and take some precautions before going on a long hike.
 Here you can read about safety on the Norwegian pilgrim trails - Including emergency numbers, rules regarding camping and campfires, and advice on how to act when you encounter grazing animals and wildlife.

 The pilgrim paths go through villages, agricultural landscapes, valleys and forests.
 Some of the paths also pass through demanding mountain terrain.
 If you are going to cross mountains, it's important that you learn about the safety principles for travel in the Norwegian mountains.
 We strongly recommend that you familiarize yourself with the Norwegian Tourist Association's Mountain Code before embarking on your pilgrimage.